ReiNoIkari/Morphological-Image-Processing/morpho.md

 <img src="images/UEP_formula.png" alt="alt text" width="400" weight="center">
 </p>

-In an image, the algorithm will search for **the brightest pixel for each objet and be sure that none of is neighbors are as bright as it**.
+In an image, for each object, the algorithm will find the brightest pixel and ensure that none of the other pixels are as bright.
 If it is the sole point, then it will be the only one to be part of the UEP, if there are multiple pixels of the same object, then the center of the brightest pixels will be used.
-Furthermore, in order to be categorized as a UEP, the determined pixel besides being the brightest need to be a point that is equidistant from at least two (but usually three) boundary locations. **In order to find the brightest point, the UEP method uses the peaks or local maxima of the EDM.**
+Furthermore, in order to be categorized as a UEP, the determined pixel besides being the brightest need to be a point that is equidistant from at least two (but usually three) boundary locations.
+In order to find the brightest point, the UEP method uses the peaks or local maxima of the EDM.
 Usualy,The Ultimate eroded point operation is used as a marker for objects locations

 <p align="center">